nhm38/ECE4960/lab13-page.md

 To control the robot’s position, I first find the starting point distance reading.
 I continue to collect ToF data and calculate the difference between the most recent ToF data and the starting point.
 I then use the specified distance sent via bluetooth to find the error.

 Another issue I had was that the first ToF data point I collected would often be very inaccurate.
 To fix this, I ping the ToF and collect distance data, but then don't use that data point for control purposes.
-After, I collect a distance data point to be used as my start distance.
+I collect another data point to actually use as my start distance.
 As seen below, I wrote a function getTOF() to help streamline my code.

 ```
 // Get ToF Data to find Starting Point